haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/features/parallel_execution.md

     <p>The default elements <code>"app_frontend_url"</code>和<code>"app_backend_url"</code> must be added obligatory.
 Otherwise FTF returns an error.
 The default instances are ignored if <code>"app_instances"</code> element is present.</p>
 </div>

-### Parallel execution flow with one Magento instance
+### 并行执行流程 with one Magento instance

-Parallel execution flow with one Magento instance should be used with a caution.
+并行执行流程 with one Magento instance should be used with a caution.
 In this mode, test cases are executed simultaneously and can conflict with each other (for example, when different tests set the same parameter in different states).

 <div class="bs-callout bs-callout-warning">
-    <p>Parallel execution flow with one Magento instance can cause conflict between tests running at the same time.</p>
+    <p>并行执行流程 with one Magento instance can cause conflict between tests running at the same time.</p>
 </div>

 The following example shows a setup configuration of the flow with one Magento instance.